The School Curriculum- our INTENT

 A Broad Curriculum

-In its most narrow definition, our remit is to prepare our pupils thoroughly for their chosen high school.
+In its most narrow definition, our remit is to prepare our pupils thoroughly to be successful at their chosen high school.
 However, we believe that we are preparing children not only for their high schools, but also for the life that lies beyond them.
 We regard these school years as forming the base on which our pupils will build their future education.
 We therefore aim to give our pupils as broad an integrated an education as possible during their time with us.
 To this end, we place a strong emphasis on a broad and balanced curriculum, where themes and topics are studied for periods o time.
 The pupils’ spiritual, moral, social and cultural development is also given strong emphasis and the school code of conduct and British Values underpins the aims and the delivery of the curriculum.

 The Early Years Foundation Stage, which underpins the curriculum in our Reception classes, is distinct in its identity.
-The curriculum, by which we mean the learning and developmen undertaken by every child in this Key Stage, is planned in accordance with ‘The Early Years Foundation Stage Statutory Framework 2012’.
+The curriculum, by which we mean the learning and development undertaken by every child in this Key Stage, is planned in accordance with ‘The Early Years Foundation Stage Statutory Framework 2012’.

 The development of each child is recorded through the use of assessment which provides an accurate and detailed insight into the progress made by the individual.
 Observations made of each child in a variety of environments and learning situations ensure that an accurate recording of an individual is made.
 With a